The First Two Years

 Master of Arts (AM)

 Students may apply for a non-terminal AM degree (aka ‘Masters in passing’) en route to the PhD degree.
 Normally, this application is made after a student has passed the general examinations and fulfilled coursework requirements, except for elective courses.
-Archaeology PhD students may apply for the non-terminal AM after passing the general examination and eight four-credit courses.
+Archaeology PhD students may apply for the non-terminal AM after passing the general examination (including the Qualifying Paper) and eight four-credit courses.
 Social Anthropology PhD students must pass the general examination and twelve required four-credit courses before applying for the non-terminal AM.
 A thesis is not required for the non-terminal AM degree in Anthropology.
 Students who do not attain the PhD may be awarded a terminal AM degree when appropriate.

 Terminal AM in Medical Anthropology